Lowener Theory on Analytic Universal Covering Maps: Kernel Convergence and Universal Coverings

-It seems natural to infer that Pommerenke's theory can be generalized to Loewner chains $\{ f_t \}_{t \in I}$ of universal covering maps.
-For an example, needless to say, $\{ f_t \}_{t \in I}$ and the associated transition family satisfy the generalized Loewner-Kufarev equations (\ref{eq:Int-generating-ODE})-(\ref{eq:Int-Loewner-PDE}).
-However we encounter some phenomena which never occur in the univalent case.
+It is natural to expect that Pommerenke’s theory extends to Loewner chains of universal covering maps.
+For instance, $\{f_t\}$ and its transition family satisfy the generalized Loewner–Kufarev equations \eqref{eq:Int-generating-ODE}–\eqref{eq:Int-Loewner-PDE}.
+Nonetheless, phenomena arise that do not occur in the univalent case.